 6.14.1 Applicability to language

+The vulnerability documented in ISO/IEC 24772-1:2024 6.14 is applicable to C.

 C allows memory to be dynamically allocated primarily through the use of of malloc(), calloc(), and realloc().
 C allows a considerable amount of freedom in accessing the dynamic memory.
 Pointers to the dynamic memory can be created to perform operations on the memory.
 Once the memory is no longer needed, it can be released through the use of free().
 However, freeing the memory does not prevent the attempted use of the pointers to the memory and issues can arise if operations are performed after memory has been freed.

 Consider the following segment of code: